JJRC X12 Short Review

 The JJRC X12 is a foldable drone and for anyone who is familiar with my site, you will know that foldable drones are my favourite are my favourite type of drone.

 The JJRC X12 is not a big drone, it measures just 19.6*17.7*7 cm in its expanded form and is lightweight, weighing in at 437g.
 One thing you must be aware of is that because the weight is above 250g, you may have to register it with the governing body that deals with aviation in your country.
 This is certainly true for the UK, Canada and the USA, where any drones that weigh above 250g will need to be registered otherwise it is illegal to fly them.
 If you are not from any of the three countries I mentioned, please do check the rules where you live and comply with them.

 When folded up the drone is very compact and is easy to pack away this makes it a very good drone to travel with.
 The added bonus is that it comes with a really cool carry that you can use to travel around with

-The JJRC X12 is a premium drone and it feels like it, it’s built from high-quality plastic and its overall structure has a solid and firm feel.
+The JJRC X12 is a solid and it feels like it, it’s built from high-quality plastic and its overall structure has a solid and firm feel.
 It has a black and white colour scheme which I really like and the top of the drone has something like a rubber coating which gives it a premium feel.

 It has an HD 1080P camera stabilised a 3 -axis gimbal on the front (more on the camera later), there are two ultrasonic sensors on its belly that will help the drone to maintain steady altitude when hovering.
 There is also an optical flow sensor that will help you to fly the drone when there is no GPS signal, this is especially helpful if you plan on flying indoors.